Chevelle Rear End |

 The casting numbers/letters on rear end housings may have either a prefix or suffix of "N" or "NF" and no reason has been found yet why they may have one or the other.
 The same has been found with the letter "X." But, here's my theory based on what I've seen.
 Feel free to comment on it.
 The "N" and "NF" is reportedly for the Neenah foundry located in Neenah, WI.

-* Found on several 1965 Chevelles.
+* Reported on several 1965 Chevelles but no image of one yet.
 See also 1965 Chevelle rear axle information page.

 1967-1969 ~ Variations of casting number 3917124